 More than 10 million Americans will experience jaw pain and headaches this year due to a TMJ problem, and most have no clue what this is!
 The TMJ is actually the temporomandibular joint, which is the set of hinges that connects your lower jaw to your skull.
 Issues in this area are referred to as TMJ dysfunction, or TMD.
-If your jaw constantly feels stiff or sore, or if you can’t remember the last time you had a headache-free day, TMJ therapy might be exactly what you need to enjoy lasting relief.
+If your jaw constantly feels stiff or sore, or if you can’t remember the last time you had a headache-free day, TMJ/TMD therapy in Jacksonville, FL might be exactly what you need to enjoy lasting relief.
 To learn more about how we’re ready to help, contact us today.

 Diagnosis & Treatment